Who we are

 Why we do

 Memphis is facing a trifecta of challenges: violence, neighborhood decay, and drugs.
 CLAY’s programs are a unique, economically driven response.

-For the leaders at CLAY, our work has become about the work with kids.
+For the leaders at C.L.A.Y., our focus has become the work with kids.
 The steps we take will become known as the “process.”
-And the process is a path for endangered children in Memphis, and for the parents of those endangered children.
+The process is a path for endangered children in Memphis.
+In almost 100% of our cases, the path includes the parents of those endangered children.

 Together, we “pair” and move from “It’s me” to “It’s we.”
-And that combination forms the answer to combating crime that has eluded Memphis for more than 40 years.
+That combination forms the answer to combating crime that has eluded Memphis for more than 40 years.

-We seek to help people become the person they see in their dreams and realize their potential.
+We seek to help people become the person they see in their dreams.
+We help each member realize their potential.
 At that exact moment, economic development is initiated, replacing crime in thoughts and actions.

 Memphis today has very little resemblance to the power city on the Mississippi, the world’s largest spot cotton market.
 Long gone are the days when the city was known for creating the Piggly Wiggly supermarket chain and early music pioneers such as Robert Johnson, Muddy Waters, and Howlin’ Wolfe.
 Today, the talk around the water cooler turns to youthful defenders, needless deaths, and a fear never considered in the early years of Elvis, barbecue, and Stax Records.
 From afar, we were a symbol of the progressive South.

-Americans have always believed in the power of self-determination and in their ability, with coaching, to change their attitudes and their lives.
-But researchers have rarely bothered to study whether motivation has any measurable effect on the way a person’s life turns out.
-But CLAY has.
+Americans have always believed in the power of self-determination and in their ability.
+Now with coaching, a change in their attitudes, our members excel.
+In many cases, researchers rarely bother to study whether motivation has any measurable effect on the way a person’s life turns out.
+But C.L.A.Y. has.

 We boast a 72% success ratio and are bringing this power learning to Memphis.